-The meaning of the word “mindfulness” has the connotation of knowing how to live in the present moment, leaving aside the past -no longer existent and the future -not yet arrived.
+The word “mindfulness” has the connotation of knowing how to live in the present moment, leaving aside the no-longer-existent past and the not-yet-arrived future.

-When we stop worrying about things out of our hands, is truly liberating.
-In order to carry out this task, we must examine ourselves.
+When we stop worrying about things that are out of our hands, it is truly liberating.
+In order to achieve this, we must examine ourselves.

 The Dalai Lama (2015) affirms: